qwshen/spark-etl-framework/docs/flight-writer.md

   </actor>
 ```

-Import Note: when this writer is used in a pipeline, the [spark-flight-connector](https://github.com/qwshen/spark-flight-connector) is required when submitting a job.
+Import Note: when this writer is used in a pipeline, the [spark-flight-connector](https://github.com/qwshen/spark-flight-connector) is required when submitting a job for the pipeline.
 Please download the jar and make it available for the job.